First gay group marches in NYC St. Patrick’s Day parade, protests seek more

 A handful of hecklers expressed their disagreement.

-"St. Patrick is not gay!" shouted University of Albany student Nicky Bulbs, 21, as he walked past demonstrators.
+"St. Patrick is not gay!" shouted Nicky Bulbs, 21, as he walked past demonstrators.

 Other cities outpacing New York in welcoming gay marchers include Washington and Boston, which this year lifted a longtime ban on lesbian, gay and transgender groups and included two homosexual rights groups.
 Organizers previously had insisted that homosexuality conflicted with Catholic doctrine.